smislam/aws-pgsql-rds-tls/README.md

 ## What does it build?
 * Creates a VPC with Endpoints for Database.
 This is required to route database traffic within aws network.
 * Creates an AWS RDS PostgreSQL Database with SSL enabled
+* Using 'RDS_CA_RDS4096_G1' Certificate Authority so that Database server certificates are rotated automatically
 * Creates a Spring Boot application that connects to that Database
 * Dockerizes the application
+* Downloads the root CA certificate from AWS for use in the application
 * Deployes the containerized application to ECS Cluster
 * Exposes the API endpoints using AWS ALB